zaitcev/swift-lfs/doc/source/lfs_plugin.rst

 * Anything else that gropes through the DBs besides audit_location_generator and db_replicator.Replicator.run_once, walk_datadir, dispatch()?
 * What metods other than get_info trigger quarantine, and is it used anywhere?
+* DiskFile.suppress_file_closing is ugly, but is not an API problem.
+  Kill it now, or ignore until better times?
+Is it linked to Peter's "wart" and open() outside of DiskReader?
+* Peter's DiskFile.usage has _